tp-codings/KITTIVIS_3D/README.md

 `pip install -r requirements.txt`

 # Usage
+## Quick start
+1. `python main.py`
+2. `python simulate_data.py --folder_path "\data\kitti\0051 --time_step 0.1 --mode "default" --filter "data"`
+3. Use the left mouse button to rotate around the origin.
+4. Use the scroll wheel to zoom.

 ## Main visualization tool: main.py
 The main.py is responsible for the interactive visualization of sensor data and the inference results of object detection.
-It contains the game loop, in which unnecessary components can be toggled on and off.
-No UI has been developed for this purpose, but it can easily be integrated into the architecture using various conditions triggered by potential buttons.
-This script only needs to be executed and has no additional parameters.
-The following image depicts the general architecture of the visualization tool following the update-render-pattern known from video games:

-![architecture](https://github.com/tp-codings/KITTIVIS_3D/assets/118997294/4eaba372-c658-408b-a3c9-d2d9561b5585)
+### Architecture
 The application retrieves the data to be visualized from the directory /data/source/*.
 If no image is displayed, it means there are no data available in this directory.
 The data can be simulated using the script simulate_data.py (further described below).
+The following image depicts the general architecture of the visualization tool following the update-render-pattern known from video games:

+![architecture](https://github.com/tp-codings/KITTIVIS_3D/assets/118997294/4eaba372-c658-408b-a3c9-d2d9561b5585)

+### Toggle components
+The main.py contains the game loop, in which components can be toggled on and off by commenting.
+No UI has been developed for this purpose, but it can easily be integrated into the architecture using various conditions triggered by potential buttons.
+This script only needs to be executed and has no additional parameters.

+### Change model for object detection
+In /configs/settings.py, you can set the path to the checkpoint file to be used for object detection.

+## Data simulation: simulate_data.py
+This script simulates the provisioning of sensor data using a simple copy procedure.

+### Parameter
+  -h, --help                   show this help message and exit --folder_path FOLDER_PATH:   Path to data folder --time_step TIME_STEP:       Time step between frames -> simulates operation speed of sensor --mode MODE:                 "FPF" (Frame Per Frame) -> manual iteration (by pressing space) or "default" -> automatic iteration
+  --filter FILTER:             Option for selecting folder with filtered pointcloud Examples

 # Examples